meta-llama/llama-recipes/recipes/responsible_ai/llama_guard/README.md

 ## Requirements
 1. Access to Llama guard model weights on Hugging Face.
 To get access, follow the steps described [here](https://github.com/facebookresearch/PurpleLlama/tree/main/Llama-Guard#download)
 2. Llama recipes package and it's dependencies [installed](https://github.com/albertodepaola/llama-recipes/blob/llama-guard-data-formatter-example/README.md#installation)
-3. A big enough GPU to load the models
+3. A GPU with 8GB or available memory or more.

 ## Llama Guard inference notebook
 For testing, you can add User or User/Agent interactions into the prompts list and the run the script to verify the results.
 When the conversation has one or more Agent responses, it's considered of type agent.